Estimated reading time: 22 minutes

 Juneau: Alaska’s Unique Capital

 Unlike most capitals, Juneau is only accessible by boat or plane, giving it the feeling of a remote frontier town despite being the heart of Alaskan governance.
-Surrounded by towering mountains and the breathtaking Gastineau Channel, Juneau serves as a gateway to some of Alaska’s most stunning natural wonders.
+Set among towering mountains and the impressive Gastineau Channel, Juneau serves as a gateway to some of Alaska’s most beautiful natural wonders.

 The famous Mendenhall Glacier, just a short drive from downtown, stretches over 13 miles from the Juneau Ice Field.
 Visitors can hike trails leading right to the face of the glacier or kayak among icebergs in the glacier’s crystal-clear lake.
-For those seeking more remote glacial experiences, Taku Glacier – one of the few advancing glaciers in the world – offers boat and plane tours over its massive 36-mile expanse [SOURCE].
+If you want more remote glacial experiences, Taku Glacier, one of the few advancing glaciers in the world, offers boat and plane tours over its massive 36-mile expanse.

 Tracy Arm & Endicott Arm Fjords

-The highlight here is the Sawyer Glaciers, where lucky visitors can witness massive chunks of ice calving into the water – a breathtaking sight that captures the raw power of nature.
-Wildlife sightings often include harbor seals, bald eagles, and occasionally bears along the shoreline [SOURCE].
+The highlight here is the Sawyer Glaciers, where lucky visitors can witness massive chunks of ice calving into the water, a impressive sight that captures the raw power of nature.
+Wildlife sightings often include harbor seals, bald eagles, and occasionally bears along the shoreline.

 Sitka: Where Cultures Blend

 Once the capital of Russian America, Sitka holds an intriguing mix of Russian heritage and Indigenous Tlingit culture.
-Surrounded by volcanic mountains and rainforests, this coastal town offers stunning ocean views and excellent opportunities to see marine wildlife up close, from sea otters to humpback whales.
+Set among volcanic mountains and rainforests, this coastal town offers beautiful ocean views and excellent opportunities to see marine wildlife up close, with sea otters and humpback whales.

 Historical landmarks like Saint Michael’s Cathedral and the rustic remains of Russian forts give visitors a glimpse into the complex history of this region.
 The Sitka National Historical Park preserves the site of a battle between invading Russians and indigenous Tlingit people, featuring a collection of totem poles set along scenic coastal trails.